At any MRCA event, these roles will be filled one way or another.

-The 2022 MRCA Finals will be held through Wisconsin Robot Combat in August.
-Currently, MRCA is for 1lb robots only.
-24 robots will be invited to the finals event for a shot at a few cash prizes, trophies, and bragging rights as the best antweight in the Midwest.
+The 2022 MRCA Finals will be held through Wisconsin Robot Combat on October 22nd.
+MRCA is for 1lb robots only.
+32 robots will be invited to the finals event for a shot at a few cash prizes, trophies, and bragging rights as the best antweight in the Midwest.
 Unless otherwise stated, the same event structure and rules that apply to MRCA qualifiers also apply to MRCA finals.
 Matches that happen during the finals still affect total points and Elo ranking.

 Seeding is very important in MRCA because it determines the strength of the opponents you’re likely to face.
-The top 8 robots also get a bye in the first round.
 Seeding will be based on the MRCA Ranking, with no consideration given to the season points.

 Robots are seeded in order of the following criteria.
 This ensures robots that won tournaments are seeded first, robots that qualified automatically are seeded next, and wildcard qualifiers are seeded last.

 - Number of second and third place finishes

 - MRCA Ranking

 The seeding of the robots will constantly be changing throughout the MRCA season.
 However, after our final qualifier event points will be updated and the seeding table will be placed in “limbo.”
 When the seeding is in limbo, the ranking of robots will not change.
 As a result, removed robots are the only thing that can affect the seeding when in limbo.
 The seeding is locked and limbo is no longer in effect when we have a full field of eligible robots.

 To achieve eligibility during limbo a few requirements must be met.

 - A driver must have their robot within the top 32 of the seeding table.

 - They must confirm their ability to attend the event by a to-be-specified date.